 Umbrella liability is a type of liability coverage which provides additional limits over the underlying liability limit on a scheduled policy.
 It can be written over general, auto and employers liability or any combination of those lines.
 It may offer first dollar liability coverage if an incident is not covered by the underlying policy (if not otherwise excluded) and this coverage will be above any deductible or self-insured retention on the policy.
 Excess Liability also provides additional limits over the underlying liability policies, but in a more restrictive manner.

 Perhaps you already have Commercial Auto, General Liability, and other commercial coverage.
 However, once you exhaust the limits on those commercial policies, you’ll be left to pay out-of-pocket for any claims that exceed those limits.
-Both of these policies require certain limits on the underlying policies.
-In most cases, is needed for all lines.
+Both policies, umbrella and excess liability require certain limits on the scheduled underlying policies.
+In most cases, a one million dollar limit is needed for all lines.

-You might hear people using the terms Umbrella or Excess Liability interchangeably that’s not quite correct.
+You might hear people using the terms Umbrella or Excess Liability interchangeably, but that’s not quite correct.
 Both insurances are similar but not the same.